alexk99/the_router/install.md

 ### Run the router

  * Prepare configuration files.
-For configuration examples and options see the page "Configure the Router"
+For configuration examples and options see the page <a href="/conf_options.md">Configure the Router</a>

  	- create router.conf